solomspd/embedded-concurrent-scheduler/README.md

 - `set_temp_thresh()`: Reads a single character from the UART connection, adding it to a buffer.
 When a new line character is received, it parses the string and produces a new threshold.

 A UART interrupt is set up to trigger when a new character is received.
-All this interrupt does `QueTask(set_temp_thresh,1)` to trigger the `set_temp_thresh` task and process the new character.
+To keep the intterupt code to a minimum, all this interrupt does `QueTask(set_temp_thresh,1)` to trigger the `set_temp_thresh` task and process the new character.

 ### Connections